 Time, physical strength, emotional energy… there are a lot of factors that go into decluttering our homes.
-While I’ve covered some organizing “don’ts” before (including my post on harmful organizing solutions), the batch of don’ts in this post is focused on decluttering.
+While I’ve covered some organizing “don’ts” before, the batch of don’ts in this post is focused on decluttering.

 If you’re planning to clear out some of your clutter some time soon, this list is a must-read!
 By avoiding these time-wasting and energy-draining decluttering don’ts, you’ll have your home in tip-top shape in no time at all.